 In the UK alone, there is currently a demand for over 8,100 foster families.
 This means that there are over 8,100 children currently living in the UK who are waiting for the right home.
 Here at Lorimer, we find that parents whose children have gone off to university make ideal foster carers.
-You will understand the need to nurture and support a child in all expects of their lives, both emotionally and in their education.
-You are likely to have a lot of ambition for the children in your care and be enthusiastic for their further and higher education.
+You will understand the need to nurture a child in all expects of their lives, both emotionally and in their education.
+You will have a lot of ambition for the children in your care and be enthusiastic for their further education.

 Having a foster child in your home can not only be a great distraction from the sadness of your own child leaving, but can also give you a fresh purpose and a new lease of life.
-It is such a rewarding and gratifying role – giving you the chance to make a real difference to the life of a young person in care.
+It’s such a rewarding role – giving you the chance to make a real difference to a young person’s life.
 Foster carers Annette and Graham discussed fostering because once their own children had grown up they still wanted to make a difference, “once our kids had grown up we wanted to help other, not so lucky kids”; you can read more about their journey on our carer stories page.
 They have found their experience to be really rewarding.

 Let Us Help You Fill Your Empty Nest

 Could your empty nest make a loving home for a child who can’t be cared for by their birth family?
 Contact Lorimer Fostering today.
 We’ve been at the heart of fostering for over 10 years, supporting amazing families to love and care for hundreds of young people, changing many lives along the way.
 Could you be the next member of our ever-growing family?